CrimsonWarpedcraft/RandomWelcome/README.md

 Simple [PaperMC](https://papermc.io/)/[Spigot](https://www.spigotmc.org/wiki/about-spigot/) Minecraft server plugin to welcome players to a server by sending them a random message of your choosing!

 I created this plugin to teach myself how to develop a [PaperAPI](https://github.com/PaperMC/Paper) Minecraft server plugin and compile it using the [Gradle](https://gradle.org/) build tool.
+Additionally, I use [GitHub Actions](https://github.com/features/actions) to build artifacts directly from git.

 ## Simple and Stable